-Eamon Hannon B.Sc (Geol) September 2019 (Non-Executive Director), Director since 30 November 2017, resign ned 10 Experience and expertise Mr Hannon is a Director of Squadron Resources, a geologist and Fellow of the AusIMM and has a wealth of experience within the minerals industry frograss roots exploration through to project development.
+Eamon Hannon B.Sc (Geol) (Non-Executive Director), Director since 30 November 2017, resigned 10 September 2019 Experience and expertise Mr Hannon is a Director of Squadron Resources, a geologist and Fellow of the AusIMM and has a wealth of experience within the minerals industry from grass roots exploration through to project development.
 Mr Hannon is currently Managing Director of Buxton Resources Limited (ASX:BUX).
 Mr Hannon has also previously worked for Fortescue Metals Group (ASX: FMG) from early 2004 to late 2012 in the role of Director, Exploration and Evaluation.
-During that period he led the teams to delineate in excess of 10 billion tons of iron ore resources and greater than 1 billion tons of iron ore reserves.
+During that period he led the teams to delineate in excess of 10 billion tons of iron ore reserves.
 With over 20 years of experience, Mr Hannon has explored for and developed gold, base metals and industrial mineral projects in more than 10 countries across the globe.
 He was integral to the major mining development of the Svartliden gold mine in Scandinavia.
-Other current directorships Buxton Resources Limited (Managing Director since February 201 L6) Former directorships in last three years None Special responsibilities None Interests in shares and options Ordinary shares - Impact Minerals Limited Unlisted options - Impact Minerals Limited Nil Nil
+Other current directorships Buxton Resources Limited (Managing Director since February 20 016) Former directorships in last three years t None Special responsibilities None Interests in shares and options Ordinary shares - Impact Minerals Limited Unlisted options - Impact Minerals Limited Nil Nil